UK's Cameron faces damaging rebellion over European budget

 Cameron wants the EU’s long-term budget to rise only in line with inflation, while Conservative rebels say it should be cut in real terms to reflect the bleak economic landscape at home and across Europe.

-“This government is taking the toughest line in these budget negotiations of any government since we joined the European Union,” he told parliament.
+“This government is taking the toughest line in these budget negotiations of any government since we joined the European Union,” the prime minister told parliament.
 “At best we would like it cut, at worst frozen, and I‘m quite prepared to use the veto if we don’t get a deal that’s good for Britain.”

-France also threatened on Wednesday to use its veto at the European budget talks in Brussels next month if the proposals imply cuts in farm spending.

-The UK vote, due to be held in the House of Commons later on Wednesday, is likely to be a close call for Cameron, whose government has a working majority of 86.
+The vote, due to be held in the House of Commons later on Wednesday, is likely to be a close call for Cameron, whose government has a working majority of 86 in parliament.

 The main opposition Labour Party will back the Conservative rebels, who claim support of at least 40 of the party’s 304 lawmakers.